rahjooh/MSK-serverless/README.md

 | `destroy` | Provides an on-demand teardown path that requires the same approvals as apply. |

 To feed environment-specific variables, store an HCL snippet in the `TERRAFORM_TFVARS` secret (for example, the contents of your `example.tfvars`) so each job can materialize a temporary `ci.auto.tfvars` at runtime.
 Set `AWS_ROLE_ARN`/`AWS_REGION` secrets (or environment-level equivalents) to let the workflow assume the correct IAM role via GitHub’s OIDC federation.

+### Rebuilding state after corruption

+If the remote Terraform state stored in S3 is ever lost or corrupted, trigger the on-demand workflow defined in [`rebuild-tfstate.yml`](.github/workflows/rebuild-tfstate.yml).
+The job calls [`scripts/rebuild-tfstate.sh`](./scripts/rebuild-tfstate.sh) which:

+1. Initializes Terraform against the provided backend bucket/key (plus optional DynamoDB lock table).
+2. Discovers the canonical resource names from `naming.yml` and any variable overrides provided via `TF_VAR_*` environment variables.
+3. Uses the AWS CLI to look up the live MSK cluster, security groups, CloudWatch log group, and IAM artifacts that this stack manages.
+4. Imports each resource into the backend state and performs a refresh-only apply followed by a plan for validation.

+To run the workflow:

+- Store the AWS federation role to assume in the `AWS_ASSUME_ROLE_ARN` secret (or update the workflow to suit your credential model).
+- Provide the minimum required Terraform variables as repository/environment secrets so the importer can evaluate the configuration—specifically `TF_VAR_REGION`, `TF_VAR_VPC_ID`, and `TF_VAR_SUBNET_IDS` (encoded as a JSON array, e.g. `["subnet-123","subnet-456"]`).
+Optional overrides such as custom names or tags can also be supplied via the corresponding `TF_VAR_*` secrets shown in the workflow.
+- From the Actions tab choose **Rebuild Terraform state**, supply the S3 bucket, object key, backend region, and (optionally) the DynamoDB table used for state locking, then start the run.

+> The importer is idempotent: rerunning it simply reaffirms the existing mappings.
+Always review the terminal plan output before resuming regular Terraform changes to confirm no drift remains.

 ---